How to know if God is calling me? — Overcoming fear

 - Fear of not being worthy

 The first truth you must remember is that God does not speak through fear.
-Fear is a weapon of the Enemy to turn you away from God’s will; it is like the bite of an animal that paralyses its prey so it cannot move.
+Fear is a weapon of the Enemy to turn you away from God’s will; it is like the bite of an animal that paralyzes its prey so it cannot move.

 1) Turn your fears into concerns.